qmk/qmk_firmware/docs/feature_custom_modified_values.md

     ```
     (Note: Of course, if you use lots of custom keycodes for your Custom Modified Values, a `switch` structure is probably better to increase readability)

-4. Here's the code needed to accomplish the behaviour described as an example in the **Description** part:
+4. Here's the code needed to accomplish the behaviour described as an example in the **General Description** part:

     ```C
     enum custom_keycodes {